mopidy/mopidy/docs/api/js.rst

 Creating an instance
 ====================

-Once you got Mopidy.js loaded, you need to create an instance of the wrapper:
+Once you have Mopidy.js loaded, you need to create an instance of the wrapper:

 .. code-block:: js